danteblink/captcha-bypass/README.md

 # captcha-bypass

-Script in Python to bypass Google Recaptcha V2
+Script in Python to bypass Google Recaptcha v2 to scrap websites.

 ## Installation